edxzh/xingishere/README.md

 Generate admin account, email is `admin@admin.com`, password is `123456`

     bundle exec rake admin:generate

+Custom config/settings.yml, the file in repo can be an example

 ## script
 After deployed, you should execute checker script to make sure the configuration is intack